gsprs-pku/gsprs-pku.github.io/index.markdown

             </tr>
             <tr>
                 <td>7/2021</td>
-                <td>I moved to Peking University.
+                <td>Moved to Peking University.
 I'm grateful for all help and kindness from the teams that I was in.</td>
             </tr>
             <tr>
                 <td>&nbsp;</td>